 6. Eat your way through the city with an experience or festival

-You can experience Atlanta’s food in unique ways with some of the city’s fascinating food experiences.
+Take in some of the city’s most fascinating and unique food experiences.

-Try Atlanta Food Walks’ Grant Park Past & Future Food Walk.
-You’ll try 9 modern and Southern fusion tastings from 3 locally-owned food stops on this COVID-safe 2.5-hour small group tour, including a jaunt through historic Oakland Cemetery.
-Eating plus visiting historic sites sounds like a winner.
+For example, try our very own Grant Park Past & Future Food Walk.
+You’ll experience 9 modern and Southern fusion tastings from 3 locally-owned food stops on this 2.5-hour small group tour.
+The experience includes a jaunt through historic Oakland Cemetery.
+Perfect for out-of-town visitors and locals alike!

 7. Learn about Atlanta’s rich African American history and culture

-To learn more, check out the National Center for Civil and Human Rights’ digital exhibition, We Share the Dream: King’s Beloved Community, as well as the museum’s virtual tour.
-(While you are in Centennial Olympic Park, you can also visit other attractions like the World of Coca-Cola and Georgia Aquarium.
-Both have put in place COVID-safety measures and timed entry.).
+Other ideas?
+Check out the National Center for Civil and Human Rights, or explore the museum’s virtual tour.
+While you’re in Centennial Olympic Park, you can also visit other attractions like The World of Coca-Cola and Georgia Aquarium.

 In addition, the Sweet Auburn neighborhood has new interpretive and historical markers along Auburn Avenue.
 Wander and read along on one of Atlanta’s sunny days!